Quantum coherence and the invisible Universe: Subradiance as a dark matter mechanism: Introduction

 Dicke's 1954 paper \cite{Dicke1954} also explicitly discussed another coherent radiation process, which later became known as subradiance.
 In contrast to superradiance, subradiance describes the suppression of photon emission compared to the typical spontaneous emission process.
 Dicke analyzed the trapping of energy in slow and dark quantum states and its consequences for the radiation intensity emanating from a gas.
-Subradiance was experimentally verified later than superradiance \cite{Pavolini1985} and has only recently been observed in large clouds of cold atoms \cite{Guerin2016}.
-The latter experimental result is particularly relevant to us as we explore the possible existence of subradiant systems in astrophysical contexts.
+Subradiance was experimentally verified later than superradiance \cite{Pavolini1985} and has only recently been observed in large clouds of cold atoms \cite{Guerin2016,Das2020_sub,Cipris2021}.
+The latter experimental results are particularly relevant to us as we explore the possible existence of subradiant systems in astrophysical contexts.

 More specifically, we ask the following question: Given that superradiance is known to occur in diverse astronomical environments, should we not also expect subradiance to be realized?
-We aim to answer this by exploring a possible link between subradiance and the presence of dark matter in the universe -- one of the deepest mysteries in astrophysics since its manifestation in galactic rotation curves was discovered \cite{Rubin1970}.
+We aim to answer this by exploring a possible link between subradiance and the presence of dark matter in galactic halos.
+For this, we consider the radiative properties associated with the atomic hydrogen 21~cm line in High Velocity \HI Clouds (HVCs) that permeate these environments.
+More specifically, we focus on the cold cores in HVCs known to host temperatures of approximately 100~K while exhibiting a dark matter-to-\HI mass ratio of $\sim$ 100:1 \cite{Wolfire1995,Bruns2000,Thilker2004}.
+These structures provide fertile environments to study a potential connection between subradiance and the dark matter phenomenon -- one of the deepest mysteries in astrophysics since its manifestation in galactic rotation curves was discovered \cite{Rubin1970}.